sfnicholas/ARTSS/README.md

 ## Introduction

-This is a project I completed in secondary school between May 2018 to to March 2020, where we built an Autonomous Recyclable Trash Sorting System built by arduiono.
+This is a award winning project I completed in secondary school between May 2018 to to March 2020 with my friends, where we built an Autonomous Recyclable Trash Sorting System built by using arduino.

 ### Awards